django/deps/draft/0007-official-projects.rst

 Adopting a project to be an official Django project consists of a number of phases, which are:

-1. `Pre-proposal`_ — a project looks like it may be worth adopting into Django officially and initial discussions about the potential are had.
+1. `Pre-proposal`_: a project looks like it may be worth adopting into Django officially and initial discussions about the potential are had.

-2. `Forming a team`_ — the project gathers together an official maintenance team including a core shepherd.
+2. `Forming a team`_: the project gathers together an official maintenance team including a core shepherd.

-3. `Discussion and debate`_ — the community discusses the project and the merits of making it an official Django project.
+3. `Discussion and debate`_: the community discusses the project and the merits of making it an official Django project.

-4. `Review & Resolution`_ — the project proposal is reviewed by the Technical
-   Board and a decision made if it should be adopted.
+4. `Review & Resolution`_: the project proposal is reviewed by the Technical Board and a decision made if it should be adopted.

-5. `Adoption`_ — the project is officially adopted and moved into Django ownership and maintenance.
+5. `Adoption`_: the project is officially adopted and moved into Django ownership and maintenance.

 Pre-proposal